 Turkey was a refuge for Sephardic Jews for five centuries.
 The situation had its challenges; the Jews lived apart with their own schools and civic organizations.
 From a positive perspective, that arrangement allowed them to conserve their unique language and cultural traditions.
 The Turkish respite saved the Sephardim and Djudeo-espanyol from extinction.
 However, once Turkey worked on nation building of its own in the 1930s, the Turkish language only sentiment dominated the country and Ladino began to decline.

 Today an estimated 200,000 Espanyol speakers can be found across the world.
 Many now live in Israel.
 To preserve their heritage, several of the remaining cultural members formed a website for online conversations called ladinokomunita.
+They now have weekly Zoom meetings to keep the language alive.
 Click here to look up a word in this fascinating language.
-Very few Sephardic Jews in Turkey today know how to say more than swear and food words in the language of their ancestors.
+Very few Sephardic Jews in Turkey today know how to say more than curse and food words in the language of their ancestors.
 No speakers hold Espanyol as their primary language any longer, only as a secondary one.
 Will it survive to the next generation?
 Or has that ship sailed?
-Only 200.000 souls still understand parts of Djudeo Espanyol.
+Only 200,000 souls still understand parts of Djudeo Espanyol.
 Are they teaching their children what they know?

 To circle back to the first question.
 Where would you go if you needed to leave your country forever at the drop of a hat?
 I think I might move our family to Montevideo, Uruguay or Valdivia, Chile.
 What would you take with you?
 Your language?